dcohen-dalton/csx/html/_sources/assignments/2-riemann/riemann.rst.txt

   #.
 Also on each PlotFrame, plot the example Polynomial so you can see the line in relation to the rectangles.
   #.
 Finally, for each rule, print the estimated area under the curve.

-  When your Riemann app prints three estimated areas and launches three PlotFrames similar to the following, you are done with this exercise.
+  When your RiemannApp prints estimated areas and launches three PlotFrames similar to the following, you are done with this exercise.

   .. figure:: areas.png
    :width: 40 %